Bayesian Predictive Inference Beyond Martingales: Introduction

+What conditions the predictive rule needs to satisfy to get a valid martingale posterior is one of the key research questions.
+Given a filtration $\mathcal{G}=(\mathcal{G}_n)_{n \geq 1}$ (for example, the natural filtration generated by $(X_{n})_{n \geq 1}$), \cite{fong2021martingale} assume that the predictive distributions are measure-valued martingales, i.e., $(\mathbb{P}(X_{n+1} \in A |\mathcal{G}_n))_{n \geq 0}$ is a martingale for all Borel set $A$.
 The same condition appears also in \cite{fortini2020quasi}.
 The martingale assumption has many desirable implications.
-It represents a departure from the assumption of exchangeability on $(X_n)_{n\geq 1}$ to the more general class of \textit{conditionally distributed sequences} (c.i.d.) \citep{kal88,berti2004limit}.
+It represents a departure from the assumption of exchangeability on $(X_n)_{n\geq 1}$ to the more general class of \textit{Conditionally Identically Distributed} (c.i.d.) sequences \citep{kal88,berti2004limit}.
 This enlarges the class of predictive distributions and models that can be considered, moving away from exchangeable Bayesian predictive schemes \citep[e.g.][]{fortini2020quasi}.
-Such a departure comes at no substantial cost: while the convergence of predictive distribution for exchangeable sequences is given by de Finetti's representation theorem, here, the random sequence $(\mathbb{P}(X_{n+1} \in \cdot |\mathcal{G}_n))_{n \geq 0}$ converges weakly almost surely (a.s.) by martingale properties \citep[see][]{ald85}.
-Crucially, $(X_n)_{n\geq 1}$ is also \textit{asymptotically exchangeable}, meaning that it behaves in the limit as an exchangeable sequence \citep{ald85}.
+Such a departure comes at no substantial cost: while the convergence of predictive distribution for exchangeable sequences is given by de Finetti's representation theorem, for c.i.d. sequences the random sequence $(\mathbb{P}(X_{n+1} \in \cdot |\mathcal{G}_n))_{n \geq 0}$ converges weakly almost surely (a.s.) by martingale arguments \citep[see][]{ald85}.
+Crucially, if $(X_n)_{n\geq 1}$ is c.i.d., it is also \textit{Asymptotically Exchangeable}, meaning that it behaves in the limit as an exchangeable sequence \citep{ald85}.
 This property justifies the existence of a statistical model and a prior distribution via the representation theorem, and makes the martingale posterior a valid approximation for $\mathbb{P}(\theta|x_{1:n})$.
-What's appealing is that there is no need to specify a model and prior or even assume exchangeability.
+What is appealing is that there is no need to specify a model and a prior or even assume exchangeability.